Changing the Game (album)

 Changing the Game is the only studio album by Rashawnna "Shawnna" Guy and Lateefa "Teefa" Harland together known as Infamous Syndicate.
 It was released on March 16, 1999, via Relativity Records.
 Production was handled by No I.D., Kanye West, Andy C., Echo, Mr. Khaliyl, and Shawnna's brother Michael Antonio "Icedrake" Guy.
 It features guest appearances from Big Nastee, Cap.One, Fatal, Franklin Williams Jr., Kanye West and Kia Jeffries.
 The album peaked at number 50 on the US Billboard Top R&B/Hip-Hop Albums and at number 18 on the Heatseekers Albums.
 Its lead single, "Here I Go", was also featured on The PJs: Music from & Inspired by the Hit Television Series.

+Critical reception

+Changing the Game received positive reviews from music critics.
+Roxanne Blanford of AllMusic thought the duo brought a new perspective on common topics by offering an "eclectic music base and rap style that is both unique and appealing".
+The critic also praised the production on the album, saying that it adds "instrumental versatility and depth".
+The Source's André LeRoy Davis commended the duo's vocal performance, particularly "spiritually charged energy and a staccato flow", but thought some of the tracks lacked polish.